Ayehu/custom-activities/Azure/AzureCreateImage/README.md

 -------------------------------------------

-How to find information of required fields to CREATE Snapshot on Azure?
+How to find information of required fields to CREATE a Image on Azure?

 -- Answer: